1992 CURTLO MOUNTAINEER

-This is a Team Cycleworld / Fast Feather team bike, raced by Anna Huber.
+This Curtlo is a former Team Cycle World team bike, raced by Anna Huber.

 In 2015 we moved to California and this bike showed up on ebay, being sold in the US.
 I thought it looked cool and had some good parts, so I was bidding on it and got it for a fair price.
-(I actually stopped on a training ride to put my bid in).
+(I actually set my alarm to stop on a training ride to put my bid in).

 Curtlo wasn't a big name in Europe, only very few might know them at all, so I had no idea what I got.
-Unpacking the bike, I realized there was the name "ANNA HUBER" under the bottom bracket, instead of a serial number.
+Unpacking the bike a few years later, I realized there was the name "ANNA HUBER" stamped under the bottom bracket, instead of a serial number.
 I probably bought the bike directly from her, but I missed to save her ebay seller name and meanwhile the listing had already disappeared.

-The bike came what I believe is mostly original and according to the Shimano date stamps it should have been built in 1992 or possibly 1993.
+The bike came what I believe is mostly original and according to the Shimano date stamps it should have been built around 1992.

 I just changed the grips, a period correct set of Smoke/Dart tires and Shimano 737 SPD pedals.
-Tom from Germany sponsored a set of original Action-Tec Ti chainring bolts.
+Tom from Germany sponsored a set of original Action-Tec titanium chainring bolts.